ibm-cloud-docs/openpages/iam-appid.md

     After the support case is addressed from the {{site.data.keyword.Bluemix_notm}} team and is closed, the Custom identity provider integration for the provided {{site.data.keyword.openpages_short}} instance CRN is completed.

 ## Onboarding users
 {: #iam-appid-users}

+The following options are available to give users access to {{site.data.keyword.openpages_short}}:

+- Configure [dynamic rules](https://cloud.ibm.com/docs/account?topic=account-rules&interface=ui) to automatically assign users to an access group where the {{site.data.keyword.openpages_short}} access is granted by an {{site.data.keyword.Bluemix_notm}} IAM role, and where the role templates from {{site.data.keyword.openpages_short}} is assigned.
-Give the identity provider URL to your users.
-Ask them to log in by using the identity provider URL.
-After they log in successfully, they are added to {{site.data.keyword.cloud}} IAM.
+- When users login to the {{site.data.keyword.openpages_short}} instance successfully, they are added to {{site.data.keyword.Bluemix_notm}} IAM.
 Next, give the users access to {{site.data.keyword.openpages_short}}.
-For more information, see [Managing IAM access for {{site.data.keyword.openpages_short}}](/docs/openpages?topic=openpages-iam-openpages&interface=ui).
+For more information, see [Managing IAM access for IBM OpenPages](https://cloud.ibm.com/docs/openpages?topic=openpages-iam-openpages&interface=ui).

 ## Results
 {: #iam-appid-result}